crosleythomas/blog/posts/tf_start_to_finish/dataprep.md

 ```

 ### Gathering Data
-This is the most variable part of the conversion pipeline.
-You may have a small batch of image (png/jpeg) files you can load into memory at once, a large dataset you need to load in piece-by-piece, or you may be generating data (i.e. interacting with a simulator) and writing to TFRecords dynamically.
+This is the most variable part of the data conversion pipeline.
+You may have a small batch of image (png/jpeg) files you can load into memory at once, a large dataset you need to load in piece-by-piece, or you may be generating data (ex: interacting with a simulator) and writing to TFRecords dynamically.

 Let's handle the simple case of loading in a single set of jpeg images.
-The data provided is a subset of the [Caltech 101 dataset](http://www.vision.caltech.edu/Image_Datasets/Caltech101/).
+The <a href="data/Caltech50.zip" target="_blank">data provided</a> is a subset of the [Caltech 101 dataset](http://www.vision.caltech.edu/Image_Datasets/Caltech101/).
+This data is <em>very</em> small and you should not expect it to be the kind of data needed to train a good deep network.
+We are using it to keep the example simple.
+Download the data, move it to your ```data``` directory and unzip it.

 ```
 ###########################################